New Boiler Costs – How Much is a new boiler in 2024?

 • Can Meet High Hot Water Demand – Heat-only boilers can effectively provide central heating for larger homes and are suitable for properties with multiple radiators, taps, and showers that require hot water simultaneously.

 • Cheaper – Heat-only boilers can be a cost-effective option.
-They feature lower costs and you can connect them to existing pipework or water storage tanks.
+They’re cheaper, and you can connect them to existing pipework or water storage tanks.

 • Compatible with Solar Power – If you have a solar system or plan to install one, heat-only boilers can allow you to harness the sun’s power for water heating.
 This can reduce your energy consumption, and save you on energy bills while reducing your carbon footprint.